EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/pipeline.generic.md

 ### pipeline.generic.singleRaw2proc

-Basic processing of a single raw image into a processed image Including: Reading the image Generate a mask image and mask saturated pixels
+Basic processing of a single raw image into a processed image Including: Reading the image Generate a mask image and mask saturated pixels Subtract bias/dark image